How do I know what courses to take?

 How do I change my major or add a minor?

 - Speak to faculty members in other areas of interest to collect more information about another Major or Minor.
-Sometimes due to the demands of your Major, it might not always be adviseable to add a minor.
+Sometimes due to the demands of a Major, it is not advisable to add a minor.

-- Complete a Change of Curriculum form and make an appointment with your Academic Advisor.
+- Once a final decision has been made, make an appointment with your Academic Advisor and work with him/her to complete a Change of Curriculum form.
 Be sure to sign the form and get any additional signatures from Chairpersons and the Dean that houses the new major.

 Community Based Learning Hours

 - Community Based Learning time sheets should be turned into the Dean's Office by the due date.

 Students interested in studying abroad should meet with Kevin Curry, Assistant Dean for Academic Services to discuss a plan and obtain course approval.
 PCPS students must have a cumulative GPA of 3.00 or better in order to study abroad.